-Proposed dividend NOK 7.50 per share
+Proposed dividend NOK 7.50 per share\

-Of which NOK 4.00 shall be paid in May
+\Of which NOK 4.00 shall be paid in May and NOK 3.50 in November.

 Revenues in 2015 increased by 15 per cent to NOK 128 billion compared with a year earlier.
 The organic revenue growth was 5 per cent, supported by strong results in Myanmar.
 EBITDA before other income and expenses rose by 15 per cent to NOK 44 billion, while the corresponding EBITDA margin remained stable at 34.5 per cent from 2014.